dpatti/OverlayPlugin-themes/README.md

 ```

 - [ ] Update react and lodash, bundle to one file
-- [ ] Add Limit Break as participant
 - [ ] Do something about the stats pane